chubbywallababy/EightSleepDemo/README.md

 <img width="280" alt="Screenshot 2024-05-13 at 6 57 27 PM" src="https://github.com/chubbywallababy/sleepy/assets/168478087/601387ef-7cc4-4141-9dee-6580539d7ac9">
 <img width="284" alt="Screenshot 2024-05-14 at 11 24 58 AM" src="https://github.com/chubbywallababy/EightSleepDemo/assets/168478087/bffe86ee-9019-48d5-a57d-f9b971a3f4d8">
 <img width="325" alt="Screenshot 2024-05-14 at 11 25 28 AM" src="https://github.com/chubbywallababy/EightSleepDemo/assets/168478087/cbad119b-ba91-4e19-b665-29e9d1793dcb">

+# Post development

+After developing, I've realized the detail view would be a good weekly analysis, but it's hard to see any "big picture" data.
+For instance, if I wanted to see my progress per week, this would not be an optimal view.